Fire Resistant Materials

 Click for an information sheet

-Materials and non-combustibles
+Materials and Non-Combustibles

 Commercial sites are made from many different materials both internally and externally.
 They also have fixtures and fitting such as wall and floor coverings.
 Under current National Construction Code requirement, all of these must be fire rated to ensure the safety of the building occupants.